Nipple Pain Remedies

 While most creams and ointments don’t make your nipples heal faster, they do create a soothing barrier for your tender nipples.
 Avoid ointments containing lanolin as they can cause allergic reactions and have a strong smell and flavor which can cause your baby to refuse to breastfeed.
 Newer ointments are olive oil based and have little smell or taste to interfere with your baby’s senses.

 You may also want to find a nipple cream which includes Self Heal and/or Calendula to help heal in addition to soothe sore nipples.

 Hydrogel pads are another product that creates a soothing barrier for sore nipples.
 These thin sheets of silicone-like material are about the size of your areola and can provide relief from material (nursing pads, bra cup) rubbing against your nipple.
-If your nipple pain persists for more than 7 days, or goes away and then returns see your lactation consultant for evaluation.

-Compiled from the following References:
+Compiled using information from the following sources:

-McClennan, HL, et al. (2012).Nipple Pain during Breastfeeding with or without Visible Trauma Journal of Human Lactation, November 2012; vol. 28, 4: pp. 511-521., first published on June 11, 2012
+2. McClennan, HL, et al. (2012).Nipple Pain during Breastfeeding with or without Visible Trauma Journal of Human Lactation, November 2012; vol. 28, 4: pp. 511-521., first published on June 11, 2012.

-Cable, B., Stewart, M., Davis, J., (1997) Nipple Wound Care: A New Approach to an Old Problem
+3. Cable, B., Stewart, M., Davis, J., (1997) Nipple Wound Care: A New Approach to an Old Problem.